-The leaves of plants, shrubs, and trees are for medicinal purposes such as:
+- The leaves of plants, shrubs, and trees are for medicinal purposes such as Stems,

 How old are medicinal plants?

-By a study 60,000 years ago, there are traces of being drugged by plants.
-Sumerians first introduced this herbal medicine for diseases in Iraq.
-And it’s still revolving till now.
-People now still use Herbal medicine because they feel they came from nature.
+According to a study conducted 60,000 years ago, there are traces of plants being drugged.
+The Sumerians first introduced this herbal medicine for diseases in Iraq.
+And it’s still revolving now.
+People still use herbal medicine because they feel it comes from nature.
 That releases our diseases.
 Some people think they might be allergic to them, so they avoid herbal medicine.

 On Earth, many plants are used in making medicine.
 Here are a couple of examples:

-This term refers to herbaceous plants or seed-bearing annuals with a season of growth commensurate with neighboring plants’ flowering and fruiting period.
+This term refers to herbaceous plants or seed-bearing annuals with a season of growth commensurate with neighboring plants’ flowering and fruiting periods.

 Trees and shrubs